SeleniumHQ/selenium/CONTRIBUTING.md

 When code review is complete, a committer will take your PR and integrate it on Selenium's master branch.
-Because we like to keep a linear history on th master branch, we will normally squash and rebase your branch history.
+Because we like to keep a linear history on the master branch, we will normally squash and rebase your branch history.

 ## Stages of an Issue or PR